austinfsmith/LACC/README.md

 ### Duplication Reports

+One of these reports will be generated for each country included in the script's parameters.
+Each report contains overall holdings, unique holdings, and degree of duplication for each library and LoC class included in the script's parameters.

 ### Combined Holdings Report

 "Combined Holdings Report.csv" contains a detailed listing of holdings & duplication which can be used as input for several different visualizations.
 Examples can be found at http://go.umd.edu/IASC21 and http://go.umd.edu/IASC21x .
 The "Excel Spreadsheets" and "D3 Visualization" filders in this repository contain some templates you can use to generate your own visualizations, using the output of your modified custom holdings report.